DFIRScience/dfir.science/_pages/contact.md

 <a name="support"></a>

 If you are looking to join the DFIR.Science community, please see our [Patreon](https://patreon.com/dfirscience) page.
 Supporters get priorty answers, extra content, and can even book a face-to-face chat/skype session to discuss any topic you need.
+With enough community support we will help build digital forensic laboratories for couries in need.

 ### Other ways to support

 * [Paypal](https://paypal.me/JIJUS)
 * [Brave Tips](https://brave.com/dfi747)